nzherald/nz-covid19-data/README.md

 Since the data released previously was not reported by DHB there is no way to link the two.
 Therefore the final versions of the cases data are now in `data/archive` I have also copied the could used to produce those files to `data/archive/archive.R`

+Hopefully the Ministry continues to publish cases details and I will resurrect this code.

 ## A little detail